 There are plenty of organizers taking advantage of the desire of visitors to Prague to attend a classical concert.
 Usually the concert will be a “greatest hits of classical.”
 The musicians are all trained artists but they’re not the symphony orchestra players you’ll hear at a proper concert.
 The venues, while historic, are not usually purpose-built concert halls.

 The 22’s route, particularly the stretch from Karlovo Namesti to past Prague Castle makes it a great way to see a lot of the city in one go.
 Pickpockets take full advantage of this, operating in gangs.
 They create a distraction while one of them swipes your phone, wallet or purse.

 Getting Ripped off by Taxis

 Even Prague’s mayor was overcharged when he went undercover as an English-speaking tourist a few years ago.
-We recommend Taxi AAA or an app like Taxify or Liftago but if you must take a cab off the street, read this blog post.
+We recommend Taxi AAA or an app like Bolt or Liftago but if you must take a cab off the street, read this blog post.

 Tacky Souvenir Shops

 Russian Matrioshka dolls aren’t Czech.
 Neither are Ushankas or knock-off Champions League football team shirts.
 Better to visit the shops selling genuine handmade Czech wooden toys.
 Read our What to bring back from Prague post for souvenir shopping ideas.

 Most money exchange offices proclaim 0% commission and post very attractive rates.
 But an asterisk will tell you these only apply for “VIP customers,” or to those changing over €1000.
 The real rates that apply to your transaction probably are a lot worse.
 Play it safe and go to a bank or one of a couple of places we’ve tested ourselves and found to offer good rates.
 Those companies are: Alfa Prague and Broadway Change.
 And NEVER exchange money on the street!
 You don’t know what you’re going to get.
 It could be anything from forged notes to out-dated currency to currency from another country.